dward2/BME547/Lectures/variable_scope.md

 __Description:__

-When this module is run in Python, the interpreter starts at the top of the file and see that a function called `variable definition` is defined and then a function called `variable_output` is defined.
+When this module is run in Python, the interpreter starts at the top of the file and sees that a function called `variable definition` is defined and then a function called `variable_output` is defined.
 Then, it comes to line 13 with a statement in the module which it will execute.
 This statement will run the `variable_definition` function at line 1.
-This function defines *local* variables `a` and `b` and then prints out some strings using these variables.
+Lines 2 and 3 create and assign variables `a` and `b`.
+Since they are created inside this function, they are *local* variables and their scope is limited to this function.
+The function then prints out some strings using these variables.
 This function ends and control is returned to line 13 where the function was called.
-When the `variable_definition` function ends, the *local* variables `a` and `b` no longer exist.
+After the `variable_definition` function ends, the *local* variables `a` and `b` no longer exist.

 Next, Python sees the `variable_output{}` statement in line 14, so runs that function back at line 8.
 This function tries to print the variable `a`.
-This variable has not yet been created in this function.
-There was an `a` defined in the `variable_definition` function, but it was local to that function and does not exist outside of that function.
+First, Python looks at the local scope of this function and does not find any variables in the local scope named `a`.
+Python then looks at the global scope a nd does not find any global variables named `a`.
+While there was previously a variable `a` defined in the `variable_definition` function, it was local to that function and does not exist outside of that function.
 Therefore, the program stops with a `NameError` since no variable named `a` exists in the current scope.